Blackwell, Thomas B. (P2, C1, L8)

-Second Lieutenant Thomas B. Blackwell was born at Clay, Webster County, Kentucky, on 18 December 1923.
+Blackwell was born at Clay, Webster County, Kentucky, on 18 December 1923.
 He enlisted in the Band Section, Service Company, 149th Infantry, at Bowling Green, Warren County, Kentucky, on 3 August 1938.
-He was honorably discharged as a Private, 26 September 1938.
+His enlistment papers at the time listed his date of birth as 1920.
+He was honorably discharged as a Private, 26 September 1938, less than two months later.
+He probably lied about his age to enter the Guard and was discharged when it was discovered.
 He re-entered Service Company, 149th Infantry on 12 July 1939.
+Blackwell graduated from high school at Clay, Webster County and was attending Western Kentucky University pursuing a pre-medical degree when he was called to federal active duty with his unit.
 He was inducted into federal service 17 January 1941, with the 149th Infantry at Bowling Green, Kentucky.
-During his time on active duty he was transferred to the U. S. Army Air Corps, eventually being assigned to the 339th Bomber Squadron, 96th Bomber Group, Heavy.
+During his time on active duty he was transferred to the U. S. Army Air Corps, eventually being assigned to the 339th Bomb Squadron, 96th Bomber Group, Heavy.

 In a letter to Blackwell’s parents from the War Department, dated 22 November 1946, the following information concerning their son’s death was provided:

-There is a memorial to him on his parents headstone located in Oak Grove Cemetery, Dixon, Webster County, Kentucky.
+There is a memorial headstone near his parents headstones located in Oak Grove Cemetery, Dixon, Webster County, Kentucky.

 The other members of Blackwell’s aircrew who perished in the crash were: CPT Harold R. Mott; 2LT Harry E. Creutzman; 2LT Angus D. Stewart; T/SGT John Mancina; S/SGTPaul J. Santillan; S/SGT Leonard M. Branam; S/SGT Andrew R. Nichols and S/SGTWarren M. Sturdevant.

 Undated Unidentified Newspaper Clipping